 An Outlaw-Turned-Whistleblower initially tipped these astonishing developments to the team, which is led by former FBI Special Agents and U.S. Marshals.
 Sources verified this turncoat had escaped from Poste’s criminal “posse,” which roamed the mountains for decades.
 Now in his 50s, the whistleblower is both ashamed and angry: “He groomed me into a killing machine.”

 Subsequent collaborative eyewitnesses, court affidavits, Poste’s mountain-trip videos, recorded police interrogations, 50 private letters, and a secret escape map are among the evidence uncovered by the sleuths.
 The former feds call this new documentation “irrefutable.”

-Meanwhile, one alleged Zodiac fatality is still unaccounted for: 25-year-old Nurse Donna Lass.
-A local journalist who spent years unmasking the Zodiac’s cryptic clues believes he now knows where her remains are.
-With the goal of bringing the family closure, the 40-member team, now in its 10th year, plans to excavate.
+Meanwhile, at least one alleged Zodiac fatality is still unaccounted for: Nurse Donna Lass.
+A local journalist who spent years deciphering these Zodiac coded messages and algorithms believes he now knows where her remains are.
+A geophysicist with Ground Penetration Radar has been approached.